Ocean-Moist/rohblog/content/blog/ai_saas.md

 tl;dr: There's more to the story than "distribution is the last moat".

-It's clear that the price/difficultly of creating software is going down while intelligence is increasing.
-I don't yet think people have internalized the cascading effects of this on the way software companies monetize, and how that is affected by the speed of increasing intelligence.
+It's clear that both the price/difficultly of creating software and the cost of intelligence is going down.
+I don't yet think people have internalized the cascading effects of this on the way software companies monetize (or really in general), especially in tandem with the speed of increasing intelligence.

 I think there are generally three types of software companies: